Do Go On - 126 - Virginia Hall: The Limping Lady

 No.

-Get the Simpsons reference out of earliest.
+Get the Simpsons reference out earlier.

 Yeah, good.